rackerlabs/rackspace-how-to/content/cloud-dns/set-up-spf-records.md

          include:emailsrvr.com

-   - If you send email from your own server, plug in your Internet Protocol (IP) address as shown in the following example, replacing "1.2.3.4" with your mail server IP:
+   - If you send email from your own server, plug in your Internet Protocol (IP) address as shown in the following example, replacing `1.2.3.4` with your the IP for your mail server:

          ip4:1.2.3.4